You have a legal obligation to pay your rent. We offer advice and support to residents having difficulty paying their rent.

-When do I start paying?
+When do I start paying rent?

 Your tenancy starts on a Monday and you pay a weekly rent in advance every Monday from this date.
-You can pay monthly in advance if you wish.
+You can also pay monthly in advance if you wish.

 What happens if I’m in arrears?

-If you do fall into arreas:
+If you do fall into arrears:

-- We’ll let you know
+- we’ll contact you to let you know

-- If you don’t, or your arrears stay the same or increase, we’ll serve you with a NOSP and continue to take action
+- if you don’t, or your arrears stay the same or increase, we’ll serve you with a NOSP and continue to take action

-- We’ll normally serve a NOSP even if you’re waiting for the council’s housing benefit office to assess your claim for benefit or decide whether it will pay us the arrears
+- we’ll normally serve a NOSP even if you’re waiting for the council’s housing benefit office to assess your claim for benefit or decide whether it will pay us the arrears

-- If you haven’t started to pay off the arrears by the end of the notice period (2-4 weeks depending on your tenancy agreement), we may apply to court for possession of your home
+- if you haven’t started to pay off the arrears by the end of the notice period (2-4 weeks depending on your tenancy agreement), we may apply to court for possession of your home.

 What happens if I receive a court date?

-Try to prevent the case going to court.
-If possible clear all the arrears and pay the court application fee seven days before the hearing date.
-It costs us money to make a court application, so we’ll try to recover the costs from you.
+Try to prevent the case going to court by clearing the arrears and pay the court application fee seven days before the hearing date.
+Before the court date we’ll seek an agreement with you as to how the arrears can be cleared.

-This is where we ask the judge to make an order for possession to take effect immediately or in 14 or 28 days
+- Outright Possession Order (usually for extremely high arrears): this is where we ask the judge to make an order for possession to take effect immediately or in 14 or 28 days